project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 Tasks and User Stories are validated before moving to "In Progress" status:
 - If Status is set to "In Progress" but Estimate is 0 or missing, a warning is triggered
 - A `needs-estimate` label is automatically added
-- A warning comment is posted explaining the issue
 - The label is removed once an estimate is set

 **Key benefits:**